 But the spoiled crop, growing in its own corruption and evil, is all of Christendom together.
 And let’s be clear on this important distinction – the body of Christ, the church, is not a crop of wheat and tares mixed together and ripening in evil.
 The Son of Man planted the wheat.
 This alone is the work of God.
 The wheat are the individual members that make up the true church.
 The rest of the mixture is the work of the devil and the failure of man.

-Christendom is the corporate entity that is readily seen in the world.
-Distinct from this, the body of Christ, the church, is the treasure of great value to God, hidden in the field.
-As time passed the church became ‘hidden’ in the world (Matt.
-13:44).
-God can see it and He preserves it as His – after all, Jesus sold all that He had to buy the field it was hidden in.
+Christendom is all the groups, big and small, who profess to having faith in Jesus Christ.
+This is the corporate Christian entity that is readily seen in the world.
+It is the spoiled crop of wheat and tares found in the world (field) today (Matt.
+13:24-30).
+Distinct from this, the body of Christ, the church, is the pearl of great price that the Lord sold all He had in order to buy (Matt.
+13:45-46).
+Early on, the church became ‘hidden’ in the world.
+God can see it and He preserves it as His – after all, Jesus sold all that He had to buy it.
 But the world cannot see the true church, and does not know of it.
-All the world sees and knows is the crop in the field.
-As Christians, we only know of the existence of the church by faith – we cannot see it either; faith being the evidence of things not seen (Heb.
+All the world sees and knows is the big crop in the field (Christendom).
+As Christians, we only know of the existence of the church by Scripture and by faith – we cannot physically see it as well; faith being the evidence of things not seen (Heb.
 11:1).
 Like the world, all the believer sees with his eyes is the crop in the field.
-By faith he knows it is spoiled and growing in evil, the work of Satan and the failure of man having their normal effects on its progression.
+By faith he knows it is spoiled and growing in evil, the work of Satan and the failure of man having their normal effects on its history and progression.

 If a Christian was to envision the body of Christ, what would he see?
 Would he not be thinking of a plethora of local churches, put together somehow by some mystical unity, as constituting the church?
 He may be given to excluding certain ones, certain groups, even whole denominations perhaps.
 When a minister calls out to the body of Christ to rise up and win America, to whom is he actually speaking?
 Who is he including, who is he excluding?
 Christendom is made up of Roman Catholic, Greek Orthodox, Protestant denominations and independent churches – I’m sure I have missed a few groups!
 The professing church contains all of this – anything and everything that professes the name of Jesus Christ.
 The last time I checked all of these groups and more do this.

 There is always found in God’s word a distinction between these two corporate entities.
-There is a difference between the crop in the field and the hidden treasure; there is a difference between Christendom and the true church.
+There is a difference between the crop in the field and the pearl of great price; there is a difference between Christendom and the true church.
 As believers we should be ever mindful of these understandings and how the corrupting leaven always wants to enter in and obscure God’s word and truth (Matt.
 13:33).

 In the end times the solid foundation of God is that the Lord knows those who are His (II Tim.
 2:19).
 Concerning others, we do not know and cannot know for sure.
 Even Paul did not know for sure, saying, “…if indeed the Spirit of God dwells in you.”
 (Rom.
 8:9-11) But we personally know concerning our own salvation and relationship with God, for “The Spirit Himself bears witness with our spirit that we are children of God.”
 (Rom.
 8:16)